Amish Coffee Cake

 Use a mini chef spatula (affiliate link) for serving.
 Mini spatulas are narrow and perfect for serving bars, cake, etc. I use mine all the time.

-Can You Freeze this Amish Cake?
+Can You Freeze Amish Coffeecake?

-Wrap it tightly with plastic wrap and store it in an airtight container in the freezer for up to 3 months.
+Wrap it with plastic wrap and store it in an airtight container in the freezer for up to 3 months.
 Remove the cake from the freezer and thaw at room temperature.

 A homemade cinnamon coffee cake recipe doesn't get much better than this cinnamon coffee cake with a streusel crumb topping!